MILITARY SPENDING: A HIDDEN DRIVER OF CLIMATE CHANGE

 Agriculture = 10%

 In other words, the global military-industrial complex carbon footprint is one half and one fifth respectively of the global emissions from the everyday activities of food production and transport.

 What Would a Green New Deal Plus Want to Achieve?

-The five points below are a guide to how we can realise the potential benefits to any and all current GND plans that see the important of the GND Plus concept.
+The three points below are a guide to how we can realise the potential benefits to any and all current GND plans that see the importance of the GND Plus concept.

 - The break-up of the military-oil industry relationship and complete decarbonising of the world’s militaries

 - The world’s militaries are the biggest institutional users of oil in the world and are therefore a major driver for climate change, both in terms of day-to-day operations as well as wars, many of which are conducted for oil.
 Runaway global military spending enables all this.
 A carbon-neutral world demands we fully decarbonise our militaries.